kotobotov/highloadCup2017/README.md

 ### Assembly compiled microservice with Docker images:

-first Delete old images if have some
+first Delete old images if have one

 `docker rmi --force 'image id'`